finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String transactionId = "transactionId_example"; // String | The unique ID of the transaction to create or update.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the history of the transaction.
 Defaults   to return the latest version if not specified. try {
-      ResourceListOfChangeHistory result = apiInstance.getTransactionHistory(scope, code, transactionId, asAt);
+      ResourceListOfChangeHistory result = apiInstance.getTransactionHistory(scope, code, transactionId)
+            .asAt(asAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getTransactionHistory");